ElenaSimanina/ElenaSimanina/README.md

 ## About me :

 ***My name is Elena!
 I am a beginner QA engineer.***
-***I completed my training on the Hexlet platform, and now I’m looking for a job/internship for the position of “Junior Tester"***
+***I have completed my training on the Hexlet platform and I am currently looking for a job/internship as a Junior Tester"***

  ###  Contact-me
   - [Email](elenasimanina1978@gmail.com)